quickfur/fastcsv/README.md

   for very large CSV files or low-memory machines.

 - Cannot handle CSV data containing records that have more than 4096 fields each.
+(This can be statically raised by modifying a constant in the code.)

 - Cannot handle string fields larger than 64KB.
+(This can be statically raised by modifying a constant in the code.)

 - The input range interface still requires the entire input data to be an in-memory string.
 No forward range capability is provided.